ab0tj/Zmachine/README.md

 - Interrupts

 Software status:
-- CP/M3 non-banked system up and running
+- CPM3 non-banked system up and running
 - Still need to write a banked BIOS for CPM3
 - VGA console is still very basic.
 Monochrome text mode only, so far.
+- CPM treats the SD cards as one 8MB disk each, but with a few changes it would be possible to use them as multiple 8MB partitions.

 Also provided is "Zemu", which is hardware and software for development.
 It implements the Z80 in software on a Raspberry Pi to allow for detailed debugging and testing.
 The RP2040 console and SD cards